 Texas Criminal Appeals Lawyers

-- Making a mistake in sentencing that results in a higher sentence
+- The judge made a mistake in sentencing that resulted in a longer sentence

 Although these are some of the more common bases for errors that we might argue on your behalf, this is not an exhaustive list.
 We will vigorously examine your file for any arguments that provide a legal basis for appeal.
 If your criminal appeal is unsuccessful in the Court of Appeals, you can petition the Texas Court of Criminal Appeals to reconsider the decision of the Court of Appeals.